What is a mentally healthy workplace?

 - not having the training or resources required to do the job

-There are resources and programs available to help small business owners create a mentally healthy workplace.
+There are resources and programs and training available to help small business owners create a mentally healthy workplace.

 WorkWell Toolkit for Small Business

 WorkSafe Victoria’s WorkWell Toolkit for Small Business is a free online tool to help businesses promote mental health and prevent mental injury in the workplace.
 Work through the Toolkit step-by-step to access tools and information tailored to your business size and industry type.